 Install the ReaR utility by running the following command:

 # yum install rear

 Modify the ReaR configuration file in an editor of your choice, for example:

 /etc/rear/local.conf.
 For example, in the case of the

 NETFSbackup method, add the following lines:

 Replace backup.location by the URL of your backup location.

-To configure ReaR to keep the previous backup archives when the new ones are created, also add the following line to the configuration file:
+To configure ReaR to keep the previous backup archive when the new one is created, also add the following line to the configuration file:

 To make the backups incremental, meaning that only the changed files are backed up on each run, add the following line:

 Take a backup as per the restore plan.
 For example, in the case of the